High Protein Vegan Snacks that Taste Outstanding

 How do you do this?
 Cut down the portion sizes and break out your inner chef like you would with non-vegan ingredients like meat and cheese!

 For example, marinate your proteins in various sauces (sweet, spicy, whatever) and cut them into strips that can fit snugly in wraps or veggie vehicles.
 These cute little roll-ups fit perfectly into a baggy or sealed container, so you can take a bunch with you wherever you go.

 You can also make some tasty grain bowls with your tofu or seitan that you can throw in your bag for when you head to the office or out on a day trip.
 Maybe these aren’t the most convenient snacks, but where there’s a will, there’s a way.

 It’s also worth checking out some different ways to roast those chickpeas and beans to make your very own crunchy snacks from scratch.
-Use your favorite seasonings and quality olive oil to get that heavenly crispy exterior.
+Use your favorite seasonings and quality olive or avocado oil to get that heavenly crispy exterior.
 Big batches are easy to make, and you’ll never be without a protein-packed snack when you leave home!

 There are also some easy, all-natural snacks that should always be within arm’s reach.
 Nut butter (peanut, almond, cashew) is a classic, and it pairs well with crackers, fruits, and veggies like celery.
 Say hello to snacking heaven!

 Making your own high-protein vegan snacks requires some extra effort, but it’s well worth the work when you unlock your favorite flavor combos and master the process.